APM Reliability: Core Features And What’s Not an APM

 • Monitor asset health

-• Make risk-based decisions
+• Make risk-based decisions and support risk management

 • Conduct condition monitoring

-• Support the development of maintenance strategies
+• Support the development of maintenance strategies and effective maintenance planning

-• Integrate with CMMS, ERP, or EAM systems
+• Integrate with CMMS, ERP, or EAM systems for seamless workflow and work order management

 • Provide dashboards for enhanced visibility